WELCOME to Nest by Tamara blog

 The History and Our Love For Cabana Stripes

 I love timeless Cabana Stripes, and they remind me of beach umbrellas and canopies often seen dotting the coast of Southern Italy and France.
-They remind me ships and sailors, and well, the nostalgia of summer and I think of steamer ships and high-society travel.
+When I see them on fabric, I think of sailors donning the iconic striped outfits, and I also think of traveling with old-fashioned luggage on steamer ships.

-I did my research on this nautical stripe, and Let me tell you about this iconic pattern we often see on textiles in both home and fashion.
-This pattern has a long history settling into beach-side living.
+I did my research on this nautical stripe, and let me tell you about this iconic pattern we often see in both homes and in fashion.
+It's true, this pattern has a long history settling into beach-side living.

 The Greenbrier Hotel